|born: 15 May 1896

 Young Oldfield, Them Thar Hills, What's The World Coming To, Sugar Daddies, Wrong Again, Pass The Gravy, Sure-Mike,

-Asleep In The Feet, Mrs Barnacle Bill; One Track Minds, plus research on screen credits)
+Asleep In The Feet, Babes In The Goods, Mrs Barnacle Bill; One Track Minds, plus research on screen credits)

 His appearances 365 Days, Anything Once and Limousine Love are my own observations.